GabrielaTuma/Amazon_Vine_Analysis/README.md

 -----
 ![five star](https://github.com/GabrielaTuma/Amazon_Vine_Analysis/blob/4f6e414f47ca5d35164c92e5ff262663e2ac9f00/Resources/Challenge%2016%20Images%20/five_star_count.png)

 It's hard to take a conclusion by looking at the absolute number of 5-star reviews once we already know that only about 2% of the votes come from Vine members.
-Having that in mind, the percentages of 5-star reviews compared to total votes per category were calculated to test if Vine members tend to be more positive because the review is paid.
+Having that in mind, the percentages of 5-star reviews compared to total reviews per category were calculated to test if Vine members tend to be more positive because the program is paid.

 ![percentages](https://github.com/GabrielaTuma/Amazon_Vine_Analysis/blob/b311d2955b6a8644ce6760b5d639bfea5727756e/Resources/Challenge%2016%20Images%20/percentages.png)

-Results: Using bulleted lists and images of DataFrames as support, address the following questions:

-Summary: In your summary, state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
-Then, provide one additional analysis that you could do with the dataset to support your statement.
+The last two numbers calculated represent the percentage of 5-star reviews for each category individually.
+We can see that 5-star reviews represent around 34% of the vine dataframe and 48% of the unpaid dataframe.

+It’s clear that the percentage of vine 5-star reviews is lower (one third) compared to unpaid ones, almost half of the total, suggesting that there’s not a positivity bias for reviews in the Vine program.
+If anything, Vine members are even more critical once the review is not something so casual.

+Only one category, toys, is being analyzed in this project.
+Even though the sample size is decent, with more than 60 thousand reviews, it’s important to state that the results might have a category bias.
+The same analysis should be done with different datasets (using the same code) to validate that vine reviews do not have a positivity bias.

+Also, using the same dataset,